ardanlabs/kit/web/README.md

     Web       *Web
 }
 ```
-Context contains data associated with a single request.
+ctx contains data associated with a single request.